zachlatta/hackclub/workshops/dodge/README.md

 }
 ```

-We're drawing a background for our Game Over screen, and then placing text over it.
+We're drawing a background for our game over screen, and then placing text over it.
 I'm sure you can guess what `textAlign(CENTER)` does, but [here's the documentation](http://p5js.org/reference/#p5/textAlign) for more detail.
 We've inserted the text "Game Over!" at the center of the screen using [`text()`](http://p5js.org/reference/#/p5/text).

 Hm, looks like the `draw()` function just keeps on drawing the game, even after the game ends.